Skip to main content.

 Bug Reports

-Manifold users are strongly encouraged to send in bug reports if the product does not perform as described in the user documentation.
-Every Manifold update includes bug fixes that have been prompted by user reports.
-Every bug report is considered carefully - manifold.net has a zero tolerance policy on bugs.
+Manifold has a zero tolerance policy on bugs.
+Please send in bug reports if the product does not perform as described in the user documentation.
+Every Manifold® product update includes bug fixes that have been prompted by user reports.
+Every bug report helps make Manifold products better for you.

-New bugs are very rare.
+New bugs in the software are very rare and are very hard to find.
 Most bug reports, especially those filed by beginners, are not traced to real bugs but instead arise from errors in concept or operation.
 That's OK.
-The manifold.net team would rather receive and review all bug reports to make sure that no real bug gets overlooked.
+The Manifold team would rather receive and review all bug reports to make sure that no real bug gets overlooked.

 The following guidelines will help increase identification of real bugs and will help users choose whether messages they would like to send should be sent in as suggestions, as bug reports or as requests for technical support.